Toss a bunch of names in the hat, and let everyone pick one!

 - If anyone draws his own name, or if a "loop" is detected, the

 draw is considered "unfair" and everyone draws again.

 There are about 21 trillion ways to draw 17 names from a hat (for you

 (shaking the hat to stir names) using a random number generator, which

 is a fancy way to say that every shuffle is a little bit different, but

 If you just toss names into the hat without providing a list number, the

 virtual hat will make one up (up to 4 digits).
-The "list number", is
+The final "list number" lives

 The list number can be used to identify a drawing; the same list number

 will always produce the same draw results.
 Different list numbers aren't